 At some point over this moody period, I discovered that after looking at my blog image screen and scrolling up and down, my eyes created oscillating, moving, broad, banded images.
 White on black, which shimmered up, then down, with decreasing amplitude over about 4 cycles.

 I’m also going to play around with a changed appearance for the blog – to experiment with different background colours, and text.
-So this will be the first post where I’ll try this out – it would be interesting to hear what any of my readers feel about this.
-Though so far I haven’t found how to change the actual main background colour, just that of the edge of the post.
+This will be the first post where I’ll try this out – it would be interesting to hear what any of my readers feel about this.
+Though so far, I haven’t found how to change the actual main background colour, just that of the edge of the post.

 Finally after an all too long post, I’ll flag up that we’re again one of the very few private gardens in Wales which are opening this year for the National Garden Scheme Snowdrop Festival.
 (NGS).
 Do please look at our separate “Visiting the Garden” page for more information on coming to Gelli Uchaf to see the snowdrops (click here) – you need to book a visit, since we have very limited parking.